 The cabbie refuses to take her.
 Even to the extent of kicking her out of the cab.
 “Once he already started driving and when I told him I wanted to go to the Sunset, he stopped and told me to get out.
 He literally refused to take me.”

 The reason to that is, the cabbie would probably not find a fare back, and would have to return empty.
 Even though the ride would have been at least $50, driving back empty is something cabbies don’t want to do.
-It’s illegal for taxi drivers to refuse to take a customer to their destination, but they simply don’t care.
+It’s illegal for taxi drivers to refuse to take a customer to their destination, and they can be sued by hiring an Orange County lawyer.
+But they simply don’t care.
 Driving seven miles without a fare is, apparently, a bigger issue than the legality of their actions and the very fact that their only purpose of existence is providing a service.
 For money.

 He—let’s call him Mr. Thompson—is legally blind.
 He has a service dog, a nice Labrador retriever who helps him get around.
 He mostly takes public transport—buses, BART, etc. But now and then he needs to take a cab.
 And he can’t, because most taxi drivers refuse to let the dog into their cars.
 Even though it’s illegal to refuse a ride for a service animal, the cabbies don’t care, because they prefer not getting dog hair in their cars, which they would later have to clean up.
 And that, apparently, is a bigger issue than the legality of their actions.